mongolar/mongolar/README.md

 If you are using the seed DB and want to access the admin ui, you will have to do the following.
 ####5.1.1
-Setup an application for github login
+Setup an application for github Oauth

 The callback is:
 your domain + your api end point from the config + "login/callback"

 ####5.1.2
-Enter your client id and seceret in the site configuration and restart the server
+Enter your client id and secret in the site configuration and restart the server

 ####5.1.3
 Login using the your github credentials under "/login"